Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Joint Radio and Cloud Energy Consumption Model

 Reciprocity calibration and multiplication of the symbols by the precoding vectors, each costs $8L_dMN_{\rm ue}N_{\rm tx}$ real operations \cite{malkowsky2017world, demir2023cell}.
 Multiplying by the power coefficients also costs $4L_dMN_{\rm ue}N_{\rm tx}$.
-Finally, the GOPS corresponding to communication processing (i.e., channel estimation, precoding and reciprocity calibration) is computed as in \eqref{eq:C_proc} where we divided the total giga operations by the coherence time $L/B$.
+Finally, the GOPS corresponding to communication processing (i.e., channel estimation, precoding and reciprocity calibration) is computed as